bubble2k16/snes9x_3ds/readme.md

 ## Change History

-v1.3
+v1.30
 - Added BlargSNES DSP Core (experimental) for performance.
-The original DSP core suffers from sound skipping in some games.
+The original Snes9X DSP core (default) suffers from sound skipping in some games.
 You can choose which DSP core to use from the Options menu.
-The default core uses the Snes9x's original slower core.
 - Added support for Tengai Makyou Zero English Patch (for hopefully all future versions)

 v1.21